jonase/eastwood/README.md

 Like most Eastwood linters, these checks are performed after macroexpansion, so at times the code that causes the warning may not be in your source file.
-Users of the `core.match` library may see many such warnings that are not directly in their code, but in the way `core.match` macros expand.
-You may wish to disable this linter, either from the command line or REPL using the `:exclude-linters` option, or from Leiningen you can merge the following into your `project.clj` or `~/.lein/profiles.clj` file:
+Users of the `core.match` library may see many such warnings with Eastwood version 0.2.0 that are not directly in their code, but in the way `core.match` macros expand.

+The blanket approach to disabling all `:constant-test` warnings is to use the `:exclude-linters` keyword in the Eastwood options map, or from Leiningen you can merge the following into your `project.Clj` or `$HOME/.lein/profiles.clj` file:

 ```clojure
 :eastwood {:exclude-linters [:constant-test]}
 ```

+Starting with Eastwood version 0.2.1, the more surgical approach is to add expressions to a config file [config file](#eastwood-config-files) to disable these warnings, only when they occur within particular macro expansions.
+Search those config files for `:constant-test` to find examples.

 It is common across Clojure projects tested to use `:else` as the last 'always do this case` at the end of a `cond` form.
 It is also fairly